On 29 January 2020, the European Parliament ratified the Brexit withdrawal agreement that had been ratified earlier in January by the UK Parliament.

 DPDgroup will closely follow the progress of negotiations and ensure we are prepared for all outcomes.
 Above all, DPDgroup will maintain operations as usual between the UK and the EU so that trade continues to be as frictionless and smooth as possible.

 We want to draw your attention to four key steps that you should be informed about as soon as possible, and to start applying them, so that the Brexit decision does not adversely affect your business.
+Documents are available only in Slovenian language.

 Here you can find the latest information from government agencies (available only in Slovenian language):